 Hydric soils are most often associated with wetlands.
 Rover plans to employ the following BMPs and techniques when crossing wetlands.
 Additional information and details can be found in Rover's Procedures, and our discussion in sections 2.3.2.1 and 4.4.2 of this EIS.
-To protect and minimize impacts on wetlands, Rover would:
+To protect and minimize impacts on wetlands.
+Rover would:

-- limit the typical workspace of single pipeline installation to 75 feet wide where possible through forested wetlands and 100 feet wide in non-forested wetlands; - limit the typical workspace for dual pipeline installations to 95 feet wide in forested wetlands and 120 feet wide in non-forested wetlands; - limit equipment operation to those necessary for construction of the pipeline; - minimize the clearing of vegetation and removal of stumps; - stabilize upland areas and assemble the pipeline outside of saturated wetlands; - minimize the amount of time the trench is open and that top soil is segregated; - avoid using soil from outside of the wetland rocks, stumps, or brush to fill the trench; and - inspect the right-of-way periodically both during and after construction as well as make repairs to erosion control devices and restoration features.
+- limit the typical workspace of single pipeline installation to 75 feet wide in wetlands; - limit the typical workspace for dual pipeline installations to 95 feet wide in wetlands; - limit equipment operation to those necessary for construction of the pipeline; - minimize the clearing of vegetation and removal of stumps; - stabilize upland areas and assemble the pipeline outside of saturated wetlands; - minimize the amount of time the trench is open and that topsoil is segregated; - avoid using soil from outside of the wetland, rocks, stumps, or brush to fill the trench; and - inspect the right-of-way periodically both during and after construction as well as make repairs to erosion control devices and restoration features.